The Rewards of a Father-Son Canoe Trip

 BWCA or Quetico?
 Seagull Outfitters suggests the BWCA for beginners and Quetico for those wanting a heartier trip.
 Want solitude?
 Choose Quetico.
 It has 809,400 hectares and allows only 20,000 visitors per year.
 The BWCA has half that area and allows 250,000 visitors annually.

 When to go: June and July are popular fishing months.
 August is good for swimming (beware the crowds).
 Choose September or later for no bugs and few people.

-Tips: Americans travelling to Quetico from the U.S. need a Remote Area Border Crossing permit (RABC).
-Park reservations also needed, $21.50 per night per person.
+Tips: Americans traveling to Quetico from the U.S. need a Remote Area Border Crossing permit (RABC).
+Park reservations also needed $21.50 per night per person.
 Call (888) 668-7275 or visit http://www.ontarioparks.com.
 THE BWCA requires an entry permit, a one-time fee per person of $16.